 For gastroenterologists and other health care providers treating SIBO:

 The documents and website links included here are ones that I have found helpful in deciding how to treat patients with abnormal lactulose hydrogen-methane breath results.
-My thanks to Allison Siebecker, ND, one of the creators of the NUNM SIBO Center, the authors of these resources at Cedars Sinai Medical Center in Los Angeles, The Johns Hopkins Hospital in Baltimore, the University Pittsburgh Medical Center, the University of Michigan Medical Center in Ann Arbor, and Dr. Kenneth Brown, the developer of Atrantil.
+My thanks to Allison Siebecker, ND, one of the creators of the NUNM SIBO Center, Drs.
+Mark Pimentel and Ali Rezaie and their colleagues at Cedars Sinai Medical Center in Los Angeles, the GI divisions at The Johns Hopkins Hospital in Baltimore, the University Pittsburgh Medical Center, and the University of Michigan Medical Center in Ann Arbor, and Dr. Kenneth Brown, the developer of Atrantil.

 Note: For maintanence treatment to promote small intestinal motility during sleep, doses of erythromycin 75 mg are available by prescribing 250 mg erythromycin tablets and instructing patients to cut these in quarters.
 Prucalopride (Motegrity) 2 mg pills may be cut in quarters to give 0.5 mg doses to use for this purpose.